 Born and raised in the grasslands of the Willamette Valley just outside Corvallis, OR Colin Curwen-McAdams grew up gardening.
 After graduating from the University of Oregon in Environmental Science he worked in seed production, orcharding and organic farming.
 A love of baking, seed and agriculture brought him to Mt Vernon to work with Dr. Stephen Jones on a PhD in Plant Breeding focusing on perennial wheat and breeding for novel seed traits in wheat.

-Bethany Econopouly is a current PhD student at the Mount Vernon Research Center studying wheat breeding for improved nutrition and baking quality.
+Bethany Econopouly studied wheat breeding for improved nutrition and baking quality at the Mount Vernon Research Center.
 Prior to joining WSU, Bethany worked as a Research Analyst for the Agricultural Development’s Research & Development team at the Bill & Melinda Gates Foundation.
 She has a M.S. in Plant Breeding and Genetics from Colorado State University where she used population genetics to study the invasion history of jointed goatgrass into the western U.S. and analyzed the risk of gene flow between this agricultural weed with wheat.
 At CSU she also worked in a plant evolutionary ecology lab completing lab work for a comparative genomic analysis of Mimulus cardinalis populations, as well as a veterinary clinical immunology lab screening for lymphoma and leukemia using PCR and flow cytometry based assays.
 She received a B.S. from UMass, Amherst in microbiology.
 Her return to graduate studies was driven by a love for science and research and a passion for improving agricultural livelihoods and nutrition in the U.S. and abroad.